Flagsmith/flagsmith/docs/docs/system-administration/importing-and-exporting/organisations.md

 ---
-title: Data Migration
+title: Organisations
 sidebar_position: 110
 ---

-The data migration option is useful when you want to migrate your Flagsmith application from one location to another.
+The Organisations data migration option is useful when you want to migrate your Flagsmith Organisation from one location to another.
 It's not a useful tool to merge Flagsmith data into another Flagsmith instance, for that use-case consider [feature flag importing](/system-administration/importing-and-exporting/features).

 If, for example, you wanted to move from self hosting Flagsmith to our SaaS version, the process looks something like